Causal Inference with Generative Artificial Intelligence: Application to Texts as Treatments: The Proposed Methodology

 If $\P(\bX_i \mid \bh_{\bgamma}(\bR_i))$ is stochastic, the noise introduced by the deep generative model can confound the treatment in an unknown way.
 Fortunately, almost all LLMs have the option of deterministic decoding (e.g., greedy, beam, and contrastive searches), thereby easily satisfying the assumption \citep[e.g.,][]{su_contrastive_2022}.
 For example, for greedy decoding, we typically only need to set the temperature parameter to zero, instructing a model to always produce the same texts.
 Indeed, many LLMs also have deterministic {\it encoding} architectures, making the entire text generation process deterministic.
 Similarly, for images, we can make the final decoding step deterministic for stochastic diffusion models, including Stable Diffusion \citep*{rombach_high-resolution_2022}.

-Given this setup, we establish the nonparametric identification of the ATE defined in Equation~\eqref{eq:ATE}.
+Given this setup, we establish the nonparametric identification of the marginal distribution of potential outcome.
 We prove the existence of a deconfounder function $\boldf(\bR_i)$ that satisfies the conditional independence relation $Y_i \indep \bR_i \mid T_i, \boldf(\bR_i)$.
 One trivial example of the deconfounder is the confounding features $\bU_i$, which are a deterministic function of $\bR_i$ under Assumption~\ref{det_dec}.
 But, the deconfounder need not be unique.
-In fact, we show that it is possible to identify the ATE by adjusting for any deconfounder. \begin{theorem} {\sc (Nonparametric Identification of the Marginal Distribution of Potential Outcome)} \spacingset{1} Under Assumptions~\ref{consistency}--\ref{det_dec}, there exists a deconfounder function $\boldf: \cR \rightarrow \cQ \subset \R^{d_Q}$ with $d_Q = \dim(\cQ) \le d_R=\dim(\cR)$ that satisfies the following conditional independence relation: where $0<\P(T_i = t \mid \boldf(\bR_i)=\bq)<1$ for all $t=0,1$ and $\bq \in \cQ$.
+In fact, we show that it is possible to identify the marginal distribution of potential outcome by adjusting for any deconfounder. \begin{theorem} {\sc (Nonparametric Identification of the Marginal Distribution of Potential Outcome)} \spacingset{1} Under Assumptions~\ref{consistency}--\ref{det_dec}, there exists a deconfounder function $\boldf: \cR \rightarrow \cQ \subset \R^{d_Q}$ with $d_Q = \dim(\cQ) \le d_R=\dim(\cR)$ that satisfies the following conditional independence relation: where $0<\P(T_i = t \mid \boldf(\bR_i)=\bq)<1$ for all $t=0,1$ and $\bq \in \cQ$.
 In addition, the treatment feature and a deconfounder are separable.
 By adjusting for such a deconfounder, we can uniquely and nonparametrically identify the marginal distribution of the potential outcome under the treatment condition $T_i = t$ for $t\in \{0,1\}$ as: